Guanghua Temple (Putian): Modern era

 By 1886 only the Guanyin Hall, with two resident monks, remained of the monastery.

 In 1890 Shanhe became president of the Guanghua Monastery and began a rebuilding program.
 The Jeweled Hall of the Great Heroes, Parlour, the Mediation Hall, the Abbot's Room and the Brahma-carya Hall were all rebuilt to form the present-day complex.
 Master Benru built the additional Sutra Pavilion as an extension to the Dharma Hall, after Emperor Xuantong's 1910 donation of more than 7,000 rolls of Dragon Sutra.
 In 1933, the Guanyin Hall and the Tianwang Hall were also rebuilt.

 Until 1949 monasteries were built in other Southeast Asian countries by monks of the Guanghua Monastery to spread Chinese Buddhism.
 Presently, the Guanghua Monastery has seven branches in the Malay Peninsula and Indonesia.
 (Note: This was in the time of the so-called Buddhist Revival, when, under influence of the western culture, attempts were made to revitalize Chinese Buddhism.
 Most notable were the Humanistic Buddhism of Taixu, and the revival of Chinese Chán by Hsu Yun.)

 At the foundation of the People's Republic of China in 1949 the temple had a resident population of 60 monks, a figure which by 1965 had declined to 57.
 Used as a factory for a period during the turmoil of the Cultural Revolution (1966–1976), the monks were dispelled and all statues of deities smashed.

-With opening up and reform during the late 1970s and the advent of religious freedom, Master Yuanchan (圆禅法师) from the Yechengguang Garden Temple (椰城广化寺) in Indonesia together with other overseas Chinese began to support the Guanghua Temple.
+With reform and opening up during the late 1970s and the advent of religious freedom, Master Yuanchan (圆禅法师) from the Yechengguang Garden Temple (椰城广化寺) in Indonesia together with other overseas Chinese began to support the Guanghua Temple.
 In 1979, a six-year restoration program began under the supervision of then 70-year-old Venerable Master Yuanzhou (圆拙老法师).

 In 1983 the temple became one of the Chinese Buddhism Regional Temples (汉族地区全国重点寺院) whilst 36-year-old Master Yiran (毅然法師) became abbot.
 The same year, Venerable Master Yuanzhou funded the establishment of the new Fujian Buddhism Academy (福建佛学院) on the site.

 During the summer of 1996, in association with the Buddhist Association of China, more than 300 novice monks were initiated over a 108-day period.
 As of 2010, there are around 250 resident monks at the Guanghua Temple.